davorg/dmp/chapters/chapter11.md

 which we used in [Chapter 8](ch013.xhtml), we could write code like this in order to check for valid sentences.

     use Parse::RecDescent;
     my $grammar = q(
                     sentence: subject verb object
                     subject: noun_phrase
                     object: noun_phrase
                     verb: 'wrote' | 'likes' | 'ate'
                     noun_phrase: pronoun | proper_noun | article noun
                     article: 'a' | 'the' | 'this'
                     pronoun: 'it' | 'he'
                     proper_noun: 'Perl' | 'Dave' | 'Larry'
                     noun: 'book' | 'cat'
                    );

     my $parser = Parse::RecDescent->new($grammar);

     while (<DATA>) {
       chomp;
       print "'$_' is ";
       print 'NOT ' unless $parser->sentence($_);
       print "a valid sentencen";
     }

     __END__
     Larry wrote Perl
     Larry wrote a book
     Dave likes Perl
     Dave likes the book
     Dave wrote this book
     the cat ate the book
     Dave got very angry

 Notice that we have expanded the terminals to actually represent a (very limited) subset of English words.
 The output of this script is a
 follows:

     'Larry wrote Perl' is a valid sentence
     'Larry wrote a book' is a valid sentence
     'Dave likes Perl' is a valid sentence
     'Dave likes the book' is a valid sentence
     'Dave wrote this book' is a valid sentence
     'the cat ate the book' is a valid sentence
     'Dave got very angry' is NOT a valid sentence

-Which shows that “Dave got very angry” is the only text in our data, which is not a valid sentence. !!!
-FOOTNOTE 1 By the rules of our grammar of course—not by the real rules of English.!!!
+Which shows that “Dave got very angry” is the only text in our data, which is not a valid sentence (by the rules of our grammar of course—not by the real rules of English).

 #### Explaining the code